-If we truly wish to follow Confucius teachings to inner peace, we must stop making things complicated when they do not have to be.
+If we truly wish to follow Confucius’ teachings to inner peace, we must stop making things complicated when they do not have to be.
 Confucius tells us that life is simple.
 Instead of making things complicated, we must try to enjoy the simplicity of life.
-Rather than looking for the complex solution, perhaps understand that you may have a simple problem.
+Rather than looking for a complex solution, perhaps understand that you may have a simple problem.
 By focussing on the simplicity of life, life will become much more peaceful.

 Confucius and the influences of his philosophical teachings are still visible in contemporary Chinese culture.
 His philosophy pursues family relationships, respect, and moral harmony to create a government and world which lives in such harmony.
 To live in a peaceful world, we must first find peace in ourselves.